MEDSL/primary-precinct-returns/README.md

   - 301 - Waterview votes for 2016 Presidential Primaries NOT included in these official results: https://results.elections.virginia.gov/vaelections/2016%20March%20Democratic%20Presidential%20Primary/Site/Locality/MIDDLESEX%20COUNTY/President.html

 We have kept 301 - Waterview in our 2016 Presidential Primary data for the VA primaries.

+## Wisconsin: 2016

+Added 2020-08-24.

+There are a small number of discrepancies between the raw data and the election results posted [online](https://elections.wi.gov/elections-voting/results/), typically only by a few votes and for non-election day voting modes.
+These discrepancies are not corrected in our final cleaned data.
+You can find a list of the known discrepancies inside the Wisconsin folder.